What is reverse ETL? A complete guide + best tools

 Step Two: Transformation.
 The data that you extract will be in a specific format (data warehouses typically store structured data).
 So, you may need to transform data so that it matches its target destination.
 This is where data mapping is pivotal, to trace the movement of data between storage systems and tools into specific fields.

 Step Three: Loading.
 This is when data is loaded into its target destinations.
-This can be done via an API integration, manual upload, batch processing, etc. (We list tools to help automate this process in later sections.)
+This can be done via an API integration, manual upload, batch processing, or in real time.

 Step Four: Activation.
 Once data is loaded into downstream tools and applications, it can be leveraged by internal teams and even trigger specific actions (e.g., launching a personalized customer interaction based on their recent online and offline behavior).